capactio/capact/docs/internal/argo-workflows/README.md

 - Argo is able to run [Cron Workflows](https://argoproj.github.io/argo/cron-workflows/), which may be useful in future for us as there are some plans to have cronjob-like Actions.
 - There is a pattern of running [Workflow of workflows](https://argoproj.github.io/argo/workflow-of-workflows/), however at this point it doesn't seem to bring any value for us.
 This is what we will do, but in a generic way using dedicated containers.

+## Decision

+### Argo as a built-in Runner

+We will use Argo as a built-in Runner.
+For MVP every Runner will resolve to a container, which will create Argo Workflow Custom Resource, explicitly or implicitly.
+In a result, we can utilize Argo's artifact support, [retry strategy](https://argoproj.github.io/argo/fields/#retrystrategy), as well as the UI for running workflows.
+Argo doesn't seem to have issues or limitations preventing us from using it as a built-in Runner.

+## The `pns` as a Argo workflow executor

+We will use `pns` workflow executor both for development and production usage.

+The `pns` executor is immature, and there are some issues around, such as [#1256](https://github.com/argoproj/argo/issues/1256) or [#3705](https://github.com/argoproj/argo/issues/3705).
+However, there is no better workflow executor which runs both on `kind` and production clusters.
+Also, it seems to be the best compromise between security and functionality.

+In future, if we encounter issues with our real-life workflow examples, we may revisit the decision, and switch to other solution.
+For example, we could switch to default `docker` executor and use `minikube` for development usage.